AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

        return;
     end main;

 This shows more significant differences than the last example.
 When we analyze the expanded code, we notice that the compiler selects the overridden addition for the operation on the :ada:`A` variable of :ada:`Int` type.
-In this code, the :ada:`main__Oadd` function represents the overridden addition.
-For operation on the :ada:`B` variable, the standard operator is used.
-The brackets (``{+}``) indicate that overflow checking is required for the operation.
+In this expansion, the :ada:`main__Oadd` function represents the overridden addition.
+For the operation on the :ada:`B` variable, the standard operator is used.
+The brackets (``{+}``) indicate that overflow checking is required when performing the operation.

-Analyzing the generated code in this way is helpful to verify, for example, that the operation selected by the compiler is the one we expected.
+Analyzing the expanded code in this way is helpful to verify that the operation selected by the compiler is the one we expected.
+You may also want to look at the expanded code to see how high-level constructs such as tasking are implemented.a

-Target dependent information
+Target-dependent information
 ----------------------------

-Target dependent information refers to information about the computer architecture that is used as the target of the compilation process.
-This includes information such as size and alignment of base data types, and endianness.
+Target-dependent information refers to information about the computer architecture to be used as the target of the compilation process.
+This includes information such as size and alignment of base data types and endianness.

-You generate a file containing target dependent information with the ``-gnatet=path`` option.
+You can generate a file containing target dependent information by using the ``-gnatet=path`` switch.
 For example:

 .. code-block:: sh

     gnat compile ./src/main.adb -gnatet=machine.tdi

-On a typical 64-bit PC, the output file ``machine.tdi`` contains following
+On a typical 64-bit PC, the output file :file:`machine.tdi` will contain the following information:
-information:

 .. code-block:: none